Author: Prue Clarke

 Read More

-Gibril Massaquoi awaits the start of his trial in Tampere, Finland February, 2021 By Mae Azango New Narratives & FPA Justice correspondent FREETOWN, Sierra Leone – The Finnish court trying former Revolutionary United Front commander Gibril Massaquoi for war crimes allegedly committed in Liberia heard from a defense witness on Friday who had testified against former Liberian president Charles Taylor in the Special Court for Sierra Leone.
-Codenamed “witness 7” the former RUF commander echoed the testimony of previous witnesses testifying to the court in Freetown that Massaquoi could not have been in Liberia when dozens of Liberian witnesses said…
+By Mae Azango New Narratives & FPA Justice correspondent FREETOWN, Sierra Leone – The Finnish court trying former Revolutionary United Front commander Gibril Massaquoi for war crimes allegedly committed in Liberia heard from a defense witness on Friday who had testified against former Liberian president Charles Taylor in the Special Court for Sierra Leone.
+Codenamed “witness 7” the former RUF commander echoed the testimony of previous witnesses testifying to the court in Freetown that Massaquoi could not have been in Liberia when dozens of Liberian witnesses said he committed atrocities.
+Like previous witnesses, “7” denied knowing Massaquoi had ever fought…

 Read More

-Gibril Massaquoi consults with lawyer in jail in Finland.
-He watches the trial by videolink.
-Leslie Lumeh/New Narratives By Mae Azango, New Narratives Justice Correspondent MONROVIA, Liberia – A former soldier of the Armed Forces of Liberia has told the Finnish court hearing the ongoing war crimes trial of Gibril Massaquoi in Monrovia that the ex-Sierra Leonean rebel commander killed nearly an entire town in Lofa County.
-“Angel Gabriel killed the town chief and his family along with half of the town including men, women, children and the elderly, because he told them not to leave the town,” he told…
+By Mae Azango, New Narratives Justice Correspondent MONROVIA, Liberia – A former soldier of the Armed Forces of Liberia has told the Finnish court hearing the ongoing war crimes trial of Gibril Massaquoi in Monrovia that the ex-Sierra Leonean rebel commander killed nearly an entire town in Lofa County.
+“Angel Gabriel killed the town chief and his family along with half of the town including men, women, children and the elderly, because he told them not to leave the town,” he told the court of the incident he said that took place in Kamatahun in the Kalahun District in the…

 Read More

-By James Harding Giahyue with New Narratives Lutheran Bishop, Rt.
-Rev. Dr. D. Jensen Seyenkulo lays wreath at a mass grave of victims of the St. Peter’s Lutheran Church Massacre New Narratives/ James Harding Giahyue The Center for Justice and Accountability (CJA) has filed on behalf of four victims asking the U.S. District Court for the Eastern District of Pennsylvania to find Moses Thomas, a colonel in the AFL and commander of its Special Anti-Terrorist Unit “liable for extrajudicial killings, attempted extrajudicial killings, torture and cruel, inhuman or degrading treatment, war crimes and crimes against humanity.”
-The motion says “because there…
+By James Harding Giahyue with New Narratives The Center for Justice and Accountability (CJA) has filed on behalf of four victims asking the U.S. District Court for the Eastern District of Pennsylvania to find Moses Thomas, a colonel in the AFL and commander of its Special Anti-Terrorist Unit “liable for extrajudicial killings, attempted extrajudicial killings, torture and cruel, inhuman or degrading treatment, war crimes and crimes against humanity.”
+The motion says “because there is no issue of material fact in dispute,” plaintiffs ask for the court to grant their motion.
+A U.S. federal court in Philadelphia could pass judgement in the…

 Read More

-A police car parked before the Swiss Federal Criminal Court in Bellinzona, Switzerland.
-New Narratives/James Harding Giahyue By James Harding Giahyue, New Narratives Senior Justice Correspondent BELLINZONA, Switzerland – There were more extraordinary scenes in the trial of Alieu Kosiah for war crimes in Switzerland on Thursday when the second of Kosiah’s own witnesses, there supposedly to back Kosiah’s claims of innocence, told the court that Kosiah committed the war crime of recruiting a child soldier.
-Today’s witness, a former ULIMO combatant whose identity is concealed by order of the judge, testified that Kosiah had recruited children, including the first…
+By James Harding Giahyue, New Narratives Senior Justice Correspondent BELLINZONA, Switzerland – There were more extraordinary scenes in the trial of Alieu Kosiah for war crimes in Switzerland on Thursday when the second of Kosiah’s own witnesses, there supposedly to back Kosiah’s claims of innocence, told the court that Kosiah committed the war crime of recruiting a child soldier.
+Today’s witness, a former ULIMO combatant whose identity is concealed by order of the judge, testified that Kosiah had recruited children, including the first defense witness who appeared the previous day, as combatants.
+“I know that Kosiah had RTOs as…

 Read More